Get all the latest data for Porto?

 What's the average rent per square meter in Porto as of 2026?

-As of early 2026, the average asking rent in Porto is approximately €18 per square meter per month, which translates to about $19 USD per square meter.
+As of 2026, the average advertised rent in Porto is about €18 per square meter per month, which is about $19 per square meter, while a realistic signed lease is closer to €15 to €17 per square meter.

 How much have rents changed year-over-year in Porto in 2026?